 Gilbertson and Ryvarden (1986) describe five species for North America, but all but H. rutilans have been excluded from the genus based on DNA analysis and three other species added by Miettinen et al. (2016).
 Polyporic acid makes these species poisonous.
 The reaction with KOH is reddish to violet, also seen in the related Rhizochaete.

-- Hapalopilus rutilans (H. nidulans ), fairly common in region.
+- Hapalopilus rutilans (H. nidulans ), holarctic, fairly common in Midwest.

 - Hapalopilus Revue Mycologique Toulouse 3 (9): 18 (1881).
 Type: Polyporus nidulans Fr. : Fr., Systema Mycologicum 1: 362 (1821). ,